top of page

 e) Finishing

-• Apply a thin layer of plaster or putty for a smooth, durable finish.
+Apply a thin layer of plaster or putty for a smooth, durable finish.
+AAC’s uniform surface requires minimal plaster compared to clay bricks, saving time and resources.

 4. Best Practices for Modern AAC Construction

-• Quality Checks – Inspect blocks for cracks, uniformity, and moisture content before use.
+• Quality Checks: Inspect blocks for cracks, uniformity, and moisture content before use.

 5. Design Possibilities with AAC Blocks